Golden age of baseball: Women in baseball

 The first women's baseball game where girls were paid and prospectors paid admission took place in Illinois in 1875.
 However, many were unimpressed with the women's abilities while playing baseball.
 During this time, many Americans didn't see women as being athletes or as major participants in sports.
-In fact, even in the beginning of the 1900s, people opposed women in all sports because they were afraid that sports would ultimately destroy women's femininity.
-American perspectives on women at this time were that they were meant to be viewed as perfect and feminine, and many thought that for a woman to participate in such physical activities and sports would make them become more masculine.
+Even in the early 1900s, people opposed women in all sports because they were afraid that sports would ultimately destroy women's femininity.
+American perspectives on women at this time were that they were meant to be viewed as perfect and feminine.
+Many thought that for a woman to participate in physical activities and sports would make them become more masculine.

 Women's baseball began to be taken more seriously at the start of World War II.
 Philip K. Wrigley, the owner of the Chicago Cubs, decided to invest in an all-women's baseball league that went by the AAGPBL (All-American Girls Professional Baseball League) in 1943.
 Wrigley was worried about losing a good number of male ball players due to the war, he believed that creating a women's league would keep the flow of money coming in from the ball parks.

 Despite the changing views of Americans towards what women should and should not be able to do in sports, they were still held to a higher caliber of femininity and perfection at this time.
 Women that played the sport were required to take classes on how to be feminine after practices and games, and were often looked down upon for demonstrating any masculine traits.
 Nonetheless, this league still opened up opportunities for future women in sports.